Updated: Mar 12

 It’s a crimson red flag if an employee who has been hired quite recently files for a Workers’ Compensation Claim.
-There are chances that this is not his first job or his first time filing a Workers’ Compensation Claim or simply that he has discovered a loophole in the system.
+There are chances that this is not his/her first job or his/her first time filing a Workers’ Compensation Claim or simply that he/she has discovered a loophole in the system.

 2. Late filing of the Workers’ Compensation Claim

-Warning signs should immediately go off if a Workers’ Compensation Claim has been filed late, like late by a week or so.
-It’s only natural that a worker should think of his well being not long after he is unable to work.
+Warning signs should immediately go off if a Workers’ Compensation Claim has been filed late, like a week or so.
+It’s only natural that a worker should think of his/her well being not long after he/she is unable to work.
 Filing late claims is a sign that the story might be fictional.